RU09342/lab-4-timers-and-pwm-Delengowski/Software PWM/README.md

+# Lab 4 Software PWM
+## Goal
+To adjust the duty cycle of an LED through use of software techniques (cannot use pin selects to multiplex timers to output).
+##Code
+The most one needs to know for PWM is the equation for duty cycle,

+	dutycycle = time on/time off

+This lab utilized polling and direct access to the timer register TAxR, to represent the time on.
+We then use a variale Duty _ Cycle to represent the time off.
+When TAxR is less than the duty cycle value, and Duty _ Cycle does not equal zero, turn the LED on.
+When TA0R is greater than the Duty _ Cycle, turn the LED off.
+The duty cycle can then be adjusted using a button, which increases it by 10% every time button is pressed (button debouncing was used to guarantee this), a second LED will turn on when the button is pressed to show the duty cycle being incremented.
+The max value of the Timer (CCR0) is 1000 and that is the max duty cycle.
+An example code snippet from FR6989 is shown below.

+    for(;;)
+    {

+        if((TA0R <= Duty_Cycle) && (Duty_Cycle != 0))
+        {
+            LED1_ON;
+        }
+        else if(TA0R > Duty_Cycle)
+        {
+            LED1_OFF;
+        }

+        if(BUTTON1PRESSED)
+        {
+            LED2_ON;
+        }
+        else {LED2_OFF}

+    }

 # Software PWM
 Most microprocessors will have a Timer module, but depending on the device, some may not come with pre-built PWM modules.
 Instead, you may have to utilize software techniques to synthesize PWM on your own.